Netso-Jonathan/ipspace-labs/ztp_lab1/readme.md

 Network os for the Distribution and Core will are vEOS and Access switches are vIOS-L2

 ### Goals
-One of the main goal for this cours will be to create a ZTP environment to migrate Cisco access switch to Juniper EX switches (yes i changed my mind after the ZTP presention from Patrick Ogenstad).
+One of the main goal for this cours will be to create a ZTP environment to migrate Cisco access switch to Juniper EX switches (yes i changed my mind after the ZTP presention from Patrick Ogenstad :-) ).

-### Play-book and scripts in this directory
+### Playbook and scripts in this directory
 I've created a python script (gns3_inv.py) that fetch the consol port information from GNS3 server via API call and build an Ansible host inventory file using a jinja2 template with the consol port informationj and assign an ansible_host ip.

 After I have the ansible-playbook play_basic_mgm_config.yml that use telnet and configure the basic management configuration that will allow ansible to connect via SSH.